Report from the Open Problems Session at OPSFA13: Four open problems in orthogonal polynomials and random matrices

 {\it What is the spectrum of a finite-dimensional random symmetric Bernoulli matrix?} A random symmetric Bernoulli matrix consists of entries that are randomly $\pm 1$, subject to a symmetry condition.
-What is the spectrum of a f\/inite-dimensional random symmetric Bernoulli matrix?
-Unlike other symmetric random matrices such as Gaussian Orthogonal Ensemble (GOE), these only have a f\/inite number of conf\/igurations of eigenvalues.
-While such matrices fall into the general framework of universality for Wigner ensembles \cite{YauUniversality,TaoUniversality} (describing the asymptotics of the spectrum), this does not explain the f\/inite-dimensional picture.
+What is the spectrum of a finite-dimensional random symmetric Bernoulli matrix?
+Unlike other symmetric random matrices such as Gaussian Orthogonal Ensemble (GOE), these only have a finite number of configurations of eigenvalues.
+While such matrices fall into the general framework of universality for Wigner ensembles \cite{YauUniversality,TaoUniversality} (describing the asymptotics of the spectrum), this does not explain the finite-dimensional picture.